 My placement has really sparked an interest in software engineering.
 It put into perspective how useful it is to know computer languages in the science industry.
-I am now more determined to develop my knowledge of other languages, including Java and Python, which have been the key languages used throughout my internship.

 The best thing about my course is my lecturers.
 They were very passionate and supportive lecturers who ensured we understood what we were learning and how to put the knowledge we gained into practice.

 One of the passions in my life is technology.
 I've always felt that the best way to understand how something works is to take it apart and put it back together.
-Computer Science has opened the door to so many more avenues of computing to me.
+Computer science has opened the door to so many more avenues of computing to me.